 Urban Zen Integrative Therapy Training Program (UZIT), RYT 500-Yoga Alliance)- Donna Karan's groundbreaking initiative with Rodney Yee, Colleen Saidman Yee, Richard Freeman, Richard Rosen, Geoffrey Roniger, Pamela Miles, Tracy Griffiths, Lena Falth, Koshin Paley Ellison, Robert Chodo Campbell and Roshi Joan Halifax.
 The UZIT program includes training in yoga therapy, essential oil therapy with Young Living Oils, Reiki, nutrition, and contemplative end-of-life care.
 The 12-month curriculum, now in partnership with Yoga Works, included clinical rotations conducted at Beth Israel Medical Center in New York City.

-KIM SEELBREDE, LCSW is a psychotherapist licensed in New York and has coaching certifications as a Life and Executive Coach in addition to extensive post-graduate training in many treatment modalities and psychological traditions including somatic practices, cognitive behavior therapy and delving into the unconscious.
+KIM SEELBREDE, LCSW is a NYC psychotherapist and has coaching certifications as a personal and executive coach in addition to extensive post-graduate training in many treatment modalities and psychological traditions including EMDR Therapy, somatic practices, Mindfulness, Cognitive Behavior Therapy (CBT), DBT, hypnosis and Psychoanalytic Psychotherapy.
 A practicing yogi and student of psychology for decades, Kimberly has a deep respect for the exquisite connection of mind, body and spirit.
 As such, she utilizes a variety of techniques in her private practice to build awareness of thoughts, feelings, body sensations, and emotions in an effort to help her clients cultivate wholeness, a deeper connection to self and one’s purpose.
 She lives in NYC and Montana with her husband, a psychologist and mindfulness expert John Chambers Christopher, Ph.D and has two grown children from a former marriage.

 Kimberly completed her graduate training at New York University and has worked with both inpatient and outpatient mental health facilities.
 She received advanced post-graduate training in Psychodynamic Psychotherapy and CBT from New York University, specialized eating disorder, addictions and compulsions training from the William Alanson White Institute of Psychoanalysis as well as advanced EMDRIA-approved EMDR training, Brainspotting, DBT skills training, Life Coach training, Mindfulness and specialized Couples Therapy training from The Gottman Institute.
 In 2009, she participated in Donna Karan's Urban Zen Foundation yoga therapist training.
 She has received integrative yoga therapy training at the 200 + 500 hour levels.
 Kim regularly attends conferences in neuroscience, complementary medicine, EMDR, yoga, meditation, and other trainings in the field of psychology and spirituality in an effort to stay current on the advances made in mind-body medicine.